lteresah/AMLS-GraphDatabase/Stage4/README.md

    - Passes final script into the Neo4j database as a transaction

 ## 4.3: Missing Features, Lessons Learned, and Recommended Next Steps

+### 4.3.1: Missing Features

+1. This script does _not_ populate the properties of nodes that are created within an operation (for example: a mix node).
+While the produce node, itself, is created within the db_pushOperations() function, only the UID property is filled in.
+There is currently no distinguisher for properties that go to the operation node and those that go to the product node(s).
+Instead, all the properties of an operation go to the operation node.

+2. Although it would likely produce an error if you tried to create a nodetype not in the Node Dictionary, the script does not explicitly check if a node is allowed when creating it.
+This opens up avenues for unregistered nodes to be created, especially during the db_PushOperations() stage.

+4. The db_PushObjects() function only works for pandas structures, as it was designed to load Users and Ingredients.
+However, other types of objects exist, and it would be nice if the function were general enough to handle all kinds of objects.

+### 4.3.2: Lessons Learned

+### 4.3.3: Recommended Next Steps